Hamas official says 'necessary to reach a ceasefire' in Gaza

 Trump, for his part, said: "We are trying very hard to get the hostages out.
 We're looking at another ceasefire, we'll see what happens."

-The United States, Qatar and Egypt brokered a fragile ceasefire whose first phase took effect on Jan 19, before ending with Israel's resumption of air strikes on Gaza on Mar 18.
+The US, Qatar and Egypt brokered a fragile ceasefire whose first phase took effect on Jan 19, before ending with Israel's resumption of air strikes on Gaza on Mar 18.

 The truce had allowed the return of 33 Israeli hostages, eight of whom were dead, in exchange for the release of some 1,800 Palestinians held in Israeli jails.